yleeyilin/tp/docs/DeveloperGuide.md

    1. Currently, after a search command, the contact book will only display the filtered list.
    2. After exucution of delete, pin, unpin, undo and redo will not return to main list.
    3. We plan to enhance the commands by returning to main list after every execution of command.

+7. Enhance commission validation
+   1. Currently, we do not allow decimal places for commission.
+   2. We plan to allow decimal places for commission to allow for greater flexibility in recording commission.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**